thirdweb-dev/react/etc/react.api.md

 // @beta
 export function useCreateDirectListing(contract: RequiredParam<Marketplace>): UseMutationResult<TransactionResultWithId<never>, unknown, NewDirectListing, unknown>;

+// Warning: (ae-incompatible-release-tags) The symbol "useEdition" is marked as @public, but its signature references "RequiredParam" which is marked as @beta
+//
 // @public
 export function useEdition(contractAddress: RequiredParam<string>, chain?: ChainIdOrName): Edition | undefined;

+// Warning: (ae-incompatible-release-tags) The symbol "useEditionDrop" is marked as @public, but its signature references "RequiredParam" which is marked as @beta
+//
 // @public
 export function useEditionDrop(contractAddress: RequiredParam<string>, chain?: ChainIdOrName): EditionDrop | undefined;